From 1 May 2026, the Renters’ Rights Act 2025 will give tenants new rights and introduce new rules for private landlords.

 How we can help

 We are here to help you through what can be a very stressful and unsettling time.
-It is best if you ask us for help as soon as you get a section 21 notice.
+You can contact us for help as soon as you get a Section 8 notice.
+Getting help early on gives you the best chance of achieving a positive outcome.
+We could help you look for somewhere else to live or negotiate with your landlord to stay in your home.

 Our legal duty to help you